CONSTITUTION CORNER - Article 15

 By Judy Leithe

-On December 25th, the first work party began construction on the intended "Common House," a 20-foot-square building meant to store their supplies.
-However, due to harsh weather, the structure had to be used as shelter for the workers, and it also served as a hospital.
-The living conditions, both on and off of the ship, were extreme.
-Of the original 102 Pilgrims, nearly half of them died from exhaustion, malnutrition, and illness, even after having survived their harrowing sea voyage.
-It was discovered that William Bradford's wife drowned from falling overboard shortly after they anchored at Cape Cod.
-It was not known whether it was an accident, or whether she committed suicide due to the hardships they had already endured and faced in the future.
+By December, the first work party began construction on the intended “Common House,” a 20’ by 20’ building intended to store their supplies.
+However, due to harsh weather, the structure had to be used as shelter for the workers, and as a hospital, as well.
+The living conditions, both on and off the ship, were extreme.
+Even after surviving the Atlantic voyage, in the first year, nearly half of the Bradford party died from malnutrition, illness, and drowning, as in the case of William Bradford’s young wife, Dorothy, who died after falling overboard shortly after reaching Cape Cod.

-The Colony began to take shape as 19 small huts, made from braided twigs, branches, leaves and mud, were constructed around the Common House.
+The colony began to take shape as 19 small huts, made from braided twigs, branches, leaves, and mud, were constructed around the Common House.
 It was March before the women and children were able to finally disembark from the Mayflower, which departed for England the next month.
-It was determined that each family unit was to share whatever crops or goods they produced among the whole community.
-In time, it became clear that there were those among them who did not contribute their fair share of work, but, helped themselves to the stores of food and goods provided by the more industrious settlers.
+It was determined that each family unit was to share whatever crops or goods they produced with the whole community.
+In time, it became clear that there were those among them who did not contribute their fair share of work.
+Just like the Jamestown experience, these unproductive people helped themselves to the stores of food and supplies provided by the more industrious colonists.

-William Bradford, who was repeatedly elected Governor of Plymouth Colony over the next 30 years, wrote in his journal that the Colony "... languished in misery..." and that they suffered, "...discontentment, thievery and famine..." under this collectivist system.
-After two years, Bradford parceled out land to individual families to exploit for their own benefit.
-"This had a very good success," wrote Bradford, "for it made all hands very industrious..."
-From that time forward, the Colony, as a whole, prospered under a new direction emphasizing individual enterprise -- which we call Capitalism.
+William Bradford wrote in his journal that, under the Socialist collective system, the colonists, “…languished in misery, discontentment…thievery and famine…” After two difficult years, Bradford parceled out land to individual families to exploit for their own benefit. “this had very good success,” wrote Bradford, “for it made all hands very industrious.”
+From that time forward, the colony, as a whole, prospered under the new direction emphasizing individual enterprise – known today as Capitalism.
+Bradford was repeatedly elected Governor of Plymouth over the next 30 years.